Q. Who can play paintball?

 Watch DRONE FLYOVER Video

-Crossfire is open seven days a week until September 4th.
-We will then be open weekends only until the end of October, 2017.
-Doors open 11 am, with the last groups of the day at 6 pm.
+Crossfire will be open weekends starting Saturday, May 5th.
+Doors open 11 am, with the groups accepted in until 6 pm.
 Players in before 6 pm can play until dusk.

-Please note that the Zombie Apocalypse is running Friday, Saturday and Sunday evenings during July and August and ends on Sunday, August 28th.
+Please note that the Zombie Apocalypse runs Friday, Saturday and Sunday evenings starting July 13 and continuing until the end of August.
 Doors open at 8:00 pm with groups leaving every 20-25 minutes until 10:00 pm.
 Reservations are not required.

 Email us at: [email protected] or call: (902) 213-0867